wessenstam/server-cloud_suite_partner/Cloud_Suite/lab4/lab4.rst

 Host Based System Login – Cloud Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. While in The Portal logged in as Admin, in the main menu on the left navigate to **Access > Policies**
+1. While in portal, logged in as Admin, in the main menu on the left navigate to **Access > Policies**

    .. figure:: images/lab-006.png